s9e/TextFormatter/docs/Plugins/TaskLists/Synopsis.md

 This plugin requires a `LI` tag to function properly.
 If there is no `LI` tag defined when the plugin is initialized, the Litedown plugin is automatically loaded.

-Each task is assigned a pseudo-random hexadecimal ID generated at parsing time.
+Each task is assigned a pseudo-random alphanumeric ID generated at parsing time.

 ### Syntax

+A task is represented by a `[x]` or `[ ]` marker immediately following a list item.

 ```md
 Markdown style: